r0chd/wl-clicker-rs/README.md

 # wl-clicker-rs

-Feature rich autoclicker for wayland
+Autoclicker for wayland with blackjack and hookers

 ## Features